-- (9) Any brake system component that results in any detectable loss of brake actuating force when the aircraft is in motion on the ground, excluding failures, malfunctions, or defects that are deferrable according to the Minimum Equipment List as provided for in § 91.213; - (10) Any aircraft component or system that results in aborted takeoffs after initiation of the takeoff roll or the taking of emergency actions during flight; and - (11) Any emergency evacuation system or component including any exit door, passenger emergency evacuation lighting system, or evacuation equipment that is found to be defective, or that fails to perform the intended function during an actual emergency or during training, testing, maintenance, demonstrations, or inadvertent deployments, excluding failures, malfunctions, or defects that are deferrable according to the Minimum Equipment List as provided for in § 91.213. - (b) For the purposes of this section, during flight means the period from the moment the aircraft leaves the surface of the earth on takeoff until it touches down on landing. - (c) In addition to the reports required by paragraph (a) of this section, each certificate holder must report any other failure, malfunction, or defect in an aircraft, system, component, or powerplant that occurs or is detected at any time if, in its opinion, that failure, malfunction, or defect has endangered or may endanger the safe operation of an aircraft it uses. - (d) Each certificate holder must submit each report required by this section as prescribed in paragraphs (a) and (c) of this section, covering each 24hour period beginning at 0900 local time of each day and ending at 0900 local time on the next day, to the location where the data base is maintained.
-Each certificate holder also must make the report data available for examination by the Flight Standards District Office charged with the overall inspection of the certificate holder in a form and manner acceptable to the Administrator.
+- (9) Any brake system component that results in any detectable loss of brake actuating force when the aircraft is in motion on the ground, excluding failures, malfunctions, or defects that are deferrable according to the Minimum Equipment List as provided for in § 91.213; - (10) Any aircraft component or system that results in aborted takeoffs after initiation of the takeoff roll or the taking of emergency actions during flight; and - (11) Any emergency evacuation system or component including any exit door, passenger emergency evacuation lighting system, or evacuation equipment that is found to be defective, or that fails to perform the intended function during an actual emergency or during training, testing, maintenance, demonstrations, or inadvertent deployments, excluding failures, malfunctions, or defects that are deferrable according to the Minimum Equipment List as provided for in § 91.213.

+(b)

+(c) In addition to the reports required by paragraph (a) of this section, each certificate holder shall report any other failure, malfunction, or defect in an aircraft, system, component, or powerplant that occurs or is detected at any time if, in its opinion, that failure, malfunction, or defect has endangered or may endanger the safe operation of an aircraft it uses.

+(d) Each certificate holder shall submit each report required by this section as prescribed in paragraphs (a) and (c) of this section, covering each 24hour period beginning at 0900 local time of each day and ending at 0900 local time on the next day, to the location where the data base is maintained.
+Each certificate holder also shall make the report data available for examination by the Flight Standards District Office charged with the overall inspection of the certificate holder in a form and manner acceptable to the Administrator.
 Each report of occurrences during a 24-hour period shall be submitted to the FAA within the next 72 hours.
 However, a report that is due on Saturday or Sunday may be submitted on the following Monday, and one that is due on a holiday may be submitted on the next work day.
 For aircraft operating in areas where mail is not collected, reports may be submitted within 24 hours after the aircraft returns to a point where mail is collected.

 (e) The certificate holder shall submit the reports required by this section in an electronic form or another form acceptable to the Administrator.
-The reports shall include the information listed in paragraphs (e)(1) to (e)(6) of this section and should include as much information that is reasonably available for paragraphs (e)(7) to (e)(9) of this section:
+The reports must include the information listed in paragraphs (e)(1) through (e)(6) of this section and should include as much information that is reasonably available for paragraphs (e)(7) to (e)(9) of this section:

-Manufacturer, model serial number, and registration number of the aircraft.
+(1) Manufacturer, model, serial number, and registration number of the aircraft.